andreadp02/participium/doc/TD_strategy.md

 	- Re-run the full automated suite for every fix.
 	- Document residual risks when a full mitigation is not feasible and schedule follow-up work.

+### Sprint 3 issues to handle
+For this sprint we will handle all reliability issues and maintainability issues of severity "high" and "medium"